StanfordSpezi/SpeziTemplateApplication/README.md

 This repository contains the Spezi Template Application.
 It demonstrates using the [Spezi](https://github.com/StanfordSpezi/Spezi) framework template and builds on top of the [Stanford Biodesign Digital Health Template Application](https://github.com/StanfordBDHG/TemplateApplication).

+> [!NOTE]
+> Do you want to try out the Spezi Template Application?
+You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/ipEezBY1)!

 ## Application Structure